 - Zoe Walker

-- E. Bevilacqua, K. Chandran, and Y. Choi, Ramanujan congruences for fractional partition functions, Proceedings of the American Mathematical Society, recommended for publication.
+- E. Bevilacqua, K. Chandran, and Y. Choi, Ramanujan congruences for fractional partition functions, Proceedings of the American Mathematical Society, accepted for publication.

 - Y. Choi, Congruences in fractional partition functions, Integers, 21 (2021), Art.
 A10.